menacit/practical_cryptography_course/13-hash_pwd.md

 Server needs plaintext passwords to enable comparison.

-Encrypted data must be "unlocked", which means that the key is typically stored on disk or in memory.
+Encrypted data must be decryptable, which means that the key is typically stored on disk or in memory on the server.

 Sounds scary.